ziapeltagames/lavender-hack/RULES.md

 # Core Mechanics

-The core mechanic for _Strict Time Records_ is a player facing d20 (twenty sided die) system.
+The core mechanic for _Lavender Hack_ is a player facing d20 (twenty sided die) system.
 Most rolls use a modifier based on one of six standard attributes: Strength (Str), Dexterity (Dex), Wisdom (Wis), Intelligence (Int), Constitution (Con), and Charisma (Cha).
 You roll the d20, add the related attribute modifier (which could be negative), and compare the total against a fixed set of results.
-These attributes are on the 3-18 scale, and have the same bonuses and penalties as in B/X D&D.
+These attributes start on the 3-18 scale, and have the same bonuses and penalties as in B/X D&D.

+## Attribute Range

+* 20: +5
+* 19: +4
 * 18: +3
 * 16-17: +2
 * 13-15: +1